Stephen Bambury

-Stephen Bambury (born 1951) is Christchurch-born, Auckland-based abstract painter.
+Stephen Bambury (born 1951) is a Christchurch-born, Auckland-based abstract painter.

+Career

 After graduating from the Elam School of Fine Art at the University of Auckland, Bambury received two Queen Elizabeth II Arts Council Grants and a residency at Victoria College, in Melbourne, Australia.
+Bambury was the first recipient of the Moët & Chandon Fellowship in 1989, leading Bambury to travel to France, where he was based for the next three years.